 Over the last few years, UCBHSSP has spent time learning about settler colonialism and the ongoing history and presence of Ohlone people in the Bay Area.
 These resources have been compiled and developed as a result of this period of study.
 We hope they serve as a useful launching place for educators who are working to center Native history and culture through their instruction and to reinforce for students that we live and work on unceded Ohlone land.

-Settler Colonial Frameworks
+Introductions to Settler Colonial Frameworks

 Settler colonialism is a useful framework for making sense of the history of the United States and more specifically California, which experienced three distinct phases of colonization - Spanish, Mexican, and American.
 As a theoretical framework, it positions the relationship of Native people to the United States government as an ongoing system of power, rather than as a series of past events.
 These three articles are the most accessible introductory readings that we have found.

 Native American Student Development recognizes that UC Berkeley sits on the territory of xučyun (Huichin), the ancestral and unceded land of the Chochenyo speaking Ohlone people, the successors of the sovereign Verona Band of Alameda County.

 How can we make a curricular commitment to grounding each year’s history-social science instruction in our understanding of the history and culture of Ohlone people?